| sts-class {surveillance} | R Documentation |

 series of counts, typically from public health surveillance.

-class supersedes the informal "disProg"
+The "sts" class supersedes the informal "disProg" class

 used in early versions of package surveillance.
 Converters are

-available, see disProg2sts
+available, see disProg2sts.

 For areal time series, the class can also capture the spatial layout